DataDog/system-tests/docs/architecture/overview.md

 The tests send requests directly to the application.

-The tests then wait on the results, which are available as the logs are collected from [mitmproxy](https://docs.mitmproxy.org/) dumps.
+The tests then wait on the results, which are available as the logs are collected from proxies.

 ## What are system-tests bad for?